NoLieNoSean/NoNotes/content/Notes/Analysis1_L15.md

 $\iff$ $C$ is the closure of $C$.
 (Rudin, 2.27.
 Easy proof)

 More stuff about open and closed sets:
 - Every finite subset of a metric space $X$ is closed in $X$.
+Particularly, singleton subsets of $X$ are closed in $X$.
-- Any metric space is an open and closed subset of itself
+- Any metric space is an open and closed subset of itself.
-- In any metric space $X$, a singleton set is closed in $X$.
 - In any metric space $X$, a singleton set is open in $X$ iff its element is an isolated point of $X$.

 [[Analysis1_L14#Interior|Interior]] of $A$, denoted by $A\degree$, is the set of all interior points of $A$.
 It is defined as the union of all open sets contained within $A$.
 It is the largest open set contained within $A$.